 Antibiotics - There may be antibiotics involved to prevent bacterial infections, and some patients have an allergic reaction.
 Consult your doctor if you think you may have an allergy to antibiotics.

-Blood-drawing – As with most needles, there may be mild discomfort and a risk of bruising from the blood-drawing process.
+Blood-drawing and injections - As with most needles, there may be mild discomfort and a risk of bruising from the blood-drawing process.

 Pregnancy - If a donor has unprotected intercourse after the retrieval process, there is a likelihood of pregnancy because the donor is on medication that enhances fertility.